 The shadow side of high-achieving educational systems is its demoralizing and even debilitating levels of stress upon students.
-The Buddhist spiritual practice of creating beautiful works of art called mandalas and then destroying them when they are completed offers schools a counterintuitive metaphor for dealing with the increasing sense of competition evident in our educational systems.
-This mandala-making process of creating and then ultimately destroying a cherished achievement models an insight schools need to help students become both productive and balanced.
-(See this SCMP video on the construction and meaning of the mandala by Bhutanese monks visiting Hong Kong’s Asia Society in May.)
+The Buddhist spiritual practice of creating beautiful works of art called mandalas and then destroying them when they are completed offers schools a counterintuitive metaphor for dealing with the stress-inducing competition evident in our educational systems.
+This mandala construction process of creating and then ultimately destroying a cherished piece of art models an insight schools need to help students become both productive and balanced.

 “If psychological work helps us find ourselves, spiritual work takes a step further, helping us let go of ourselves.”